mquinaz/ImageSegmentationFCMFP/README.md

 # imgSeg-fcm-fp
 Implementation of FCM and FCMFP algorithms for image segmentation.
-Future work would improve the accuracy of the algorithms and use MRI database to make diagnosis.

 Second part of the work is a calculation of milk estimation on breast of women using thermographic images.

 teste.py Kmeans algorithm with first prototype of printing function, substituted by projeto.py